RascalTwo/RedditTellsYouAJokeBot/README.md

+# TellsYouAJokeBot

 *****

-# /u/TellsYouAJokeBot
+Tells users a joke when mentioned or a trigger phrase is found.

 *****

-Made for /u/palkiajack to run under /u/TellsYouAJokeBot, which tells users a joke when mentioned or a trigger phrase is found.

-*****

-# Dependencies
+## Dependencies

 *****